theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/ARCHITECTURE.md

 3. Run the Dockerized harness and collect SMI# and PLTRST# timestamps.
 4. Compute Δt and verify whether it remains at or below 2.38 μs.
 5. Archive logs, workflow artifacts, and release tags as part of the reproducibility record.

-A single successful third‑party replication materially changes how this repository and corpus are read by researchers, OEM executives, patent‑facing readers, and critics.

 ## CI/CD Provenance Note